jrdbnntt/Homework3/README.md

-# Homework3
-FSU COP4656 Homework 3 - Broadcast Receiver
+# FSU COP4656 Homework 3 - Broadcast Receiver

-Do not use this to copy me on the same homework...
+Do not use this to copy me on the same homework!